am-shashank/SalesForceCodingChallenge/README.md

 # Introduction
 As part of the challenge, I had to build a java application which takes into account user location and returns the list of three closest coffee shops.
-The coffee shop list is a comma­separated file with rows of the following form:
+The coffee shop list is a comma separated file with rows of the following form:
       Name,YCoordinate,XCoordinate

 # Approach